How Computers Work - Breakdown Of Hardware And Software

 There are also storage devices, which you can use to save data on.
 For example, you can store(save) your data on the hard drive and access it at some later time.
 This is secondary storage.
 You may not necessarily save the recording, but for it to be inputted into the computer and processed, it needs to be held or stored somewhere.
 This memory is called RAM(random access memory) and is primary storage.
 Data in primary storage is lost when the computer is turned off(volatile) but the data in secondary storage is permanent(non-volatile), at least until you decide to delete it.

 There is also memory referred to as ROM(read only memory).
 This memory is a type of primary storage and is used to store the operating system files, that is, files necessary for the proper start-up of the computer.
 While the data in ROM is, for the most part, permanent, it is referred to as primary memory because the state the data was actually in is lost if the computer is turned off.

-The processor is what is considered to be the "brain" of the computer and is what follows the instructions that is software,to transform data to information.
+The processor is what is considered to be the "brain" of the computer and is what follows the instructions that are software, to transform data into information.
 All processing done by the computer is actually done by the processor.

-Software is a set of instructions a computer uses to process data into information.
+The software is a set of instructions a computer uses to process data into information.
 Data is all the raw facts and figures that by themselves have no meaning but can be given meaning and hence become information through processing by a program(software).
-This is similar to a random string of eight numbers on a piece of paper like .
-These "25121986".
+This is similar to a random string of eight numbers on a piece of paper such as "25121986".
 You have no idea what these numbers are supposed to represent and therefore to you they hold no meaning.
 Through the processing of a piece of software that is typically referred to as a program, this data can be transformed to "Jake's date of birth is 26/12/1986", and hence is now information.
 The program attaches meaning to otherwise meaningless text.